 1. Machine Learning

 Machine learning is the backbone of data science.
-Data Scientists need to have a solid grasp on ML in addition to basic knowledge of statistics.
+Data Scientists need to have a solid grasp of ML in addition to basic knowledge of statistics.

 Mathematical models enable you to make quick calculations and predictions based on what you already know about the data.
-Modeling is also a part of ML and involves identifying which algorithm is the most suitable to solve a given problem and how to train these models.
+Modeling is also a part of Machine Learning and involves identifying which algorithm is the most suitable to solve a given problem and how to train these models.

 Statistics are at the core of data science.
 A sturdy handle on statistics can help you extract more intelligence and obtain more meaningful results.